salvatoreraccardi/OBJEX_LINK/README.md

 ## Do you want an OBJEX Link board?

-I will soon explain how I will distribute the first prototypes.
+The first 10 kits will be distributed in July.

-*Last update: 4/6/21*
+*Last update: 7/9/21*

 ## Sponsor